napari/napari/docs/plugins/npe2_migration_guide.md

 ### 4. Generate the plugin manifest

-Tse the npe2 command in the terminal:
+To create the manifest, use the npe2 command in the terminal:

 ```bash
 # we're in the napari-animation directory